In This Article

-Between deciphering unpronounceable scientific ingredients and interpreting concentration percentages, reading a skincare product label is intimidating enough to make you buy whichever product is currently at the top of Sephora's best-seller list.
-If just the idea of examining the back of your moisturizer is giving you anxiety right now, we're here to assure you that it's not completely impossible to figure out what it is that you're putting on your face.
+Between deciphering tongue-twisting scientific ingredients and interpreting concentration percentages, reading a skincare product label is intimidating enough to make you panic-buy whichever product is currently at the top of Sephora's best-seller list.
+If just the idea of examining the back of your moisturizer gives you anxiety, we're here to assure you it's not completely impossible to figure out what it is you're putting on your face.

-Here, a dermatologist breaks down everything you need to know about niacinamide creams, including a $16 drugstore cream that's perfect for sensitive, acne-prone skin.
+Take niacinamide, for example.
+To get the lowdown on one of skincare's more common ingredients, we asked dermatologist Jennifer Herrmann, M.D., F.A.A.D., all our burning questions.
+Here, the dermatologist breaks down everything you need to know about niacinamide creams, including a $16 drugstore cream that's perfect for sensitive, acne-prone skin.

 "Both the oral and topical forms of niacinamide are quite safe," Herrmann notes.
 When shopping for niacinamide creams, she advises examining product labels closely to ensure your skin won't react to any additional ingredients.
 "If you have sensitive or oily skin, it's important to look at what other ingredients are added to niacinamide products," she explains.
 "For instance, excess oil can aggravate acne, while alcohol can irritate sensitive skin."

-Below, Herrmann shares her go-to niacinamide creams, ranging from an affordable drugstore option to a splurge-worthy serum that promises to deliver serious results.
+Below, Herrmann shares her go-to niacinamide products, ranging from an affordable drugstore option to a splurge-worthy serum that promises to deliver serious results.

 "This is my go-to recommendation for if you want to fade unwanted pigmentation," says Herrmann.
 "Although it's pricey, it's made with tranexamic acid, resorcinol, and marine extracts that work synergistically to help lighten skin."